Eggner's Ferry Bridge: January 2012 incident

 A mainspan of the bridge collapsed after being struck by the cargo vessel MV Delta Mariner on January 26, 2012.
 At least four vehicles were reported to be on the bridge near the time of the collapse.
 One pickup truck stopped about 5 feet (1.5 m) from the edge of the missing section; the driver reported that two cars had stopped directly behind him, and he saw another car on the opposite side of the missing section.
 No injuries were reported.

 The U.S. Coast Guard reported on January 27 that the Delta Mariner hit the bridge when it tried to pass through what is known as the recreational channel, which has a lower clearance, instead of the shipping channel, which the vessel normally used.

 Reports indicate that some of the bridge's navigational lighting was inoperative at the time of the incident.
 Paducah television station WPSD-TV reported earlier in the week that the bridge was to be reduced to one lane on January 27 for a Kentucky Transportation Cabinet (KYTC) crew to repair the lights.
 KYTC spokesman Keith Todd stated that the lights facing the MV Delta Mariner were operational, and that the Coast Guard had made the lighting situation known to vessels operating on the waterway.

 Kentucky Governor Steve Beshear announced that the state would immediately review all options for restoring the roadway to service.
 "We are grateful that this wreck caused no injuries or loss of life.
 Since that bridge carries 2,800 cars every day, we were very fortunate that no one was on the span at that time," said Beshear.
 "We'll turn our attention to a full inspection of the bridge and determine what steps we can take next to speed up the replacement of that important artery."
+An underwater inspection of the bridge also concluded that there was no significant damage to the piers.